The origin of the difference between space and time: The formulation of principles

 If the differential equations are of the $k$-th order in the field $\varphi_{a}(x)$, then it is convenient to choose some connected boundary ${\cal M}_{B}$ and to fix $\varphi_{a}(x)$ and all its normal derivatives on it, up to the $(k-1)$-th derivative.
 If this is done for all fields appearing in the differential equations, the Cauchy-Kowalevska theorem provides that the solution is then unique.
 (Strictly speaking, this theorem also requires the analyticity of the boundary condition and provides the analyticity of the solution.
-However, we shall assume that the Cauchy problem is well posed also for smooth enough boundary conditions which are not necessarily analytic).
-Usually, some different forms of boundary conditions also lead to the unique solution; for example, one can choose $k-1$ connected manifolds which are mutually disconnected and fix on them only the fields $\varphi_{a}(x)$, not its normal derivatives.
-However, there are cases when such forms of boundary conditions do not lead to the unique solution.
-Therefore, I propose the following axiom: \begin{axiom} The boundary ${\cal M}_{B}$ is a connected $(D-1)$-dimensional submanifold which can be {\bf globally} bijectively mapped to the set ${\bf R}^{D-1}$. \end{axiom} It is understood that the boundary condition fixes the fields $\varphi_{a}(x)$ and all its normal derivatives up to the $(k-1)$-th derivative.
+However, I shall assume that the Cauchy problem is well posed also for smooth enough boundary conditions which are not necessarily analytic.)
+Therefore, I propose the following axiom: \begin{axiom} The boundary ${\cal M}_{B}$ is a connected $(D-1)$-dimensional sub-manifold which can be {\bf globally} bijectively mapped to the set $\mathbb{R}^{D-1}$. \end{axiom} It is understood that the boundary condition fixes the fields $\varphi_{a}(x)$ and all its normal derivatives up to the $(k-1)$-th derivative.
 Thus, because of Axiom \ref{ax1}, the topology of ${\cal M}_{B}$ proposed in Axiom \ref{ax4} is the only one that can lead to a well-posed boundary-condition problem.